The strawberry was initially a plant that grew in mild temperatures but has adapted well in warmer regions.

 Strawberries are packed into punnets, ready for delivery to the market.

-Yield of strawberries per hectare
+The yield of strawberries per hectare

 The yield for strawberries per hectare is 25,000 kg for the first year, 18,750 kgs the second year and 12,500 the third year respectively.
 It is recommended to replant by the end of the third year.
 A ⅛ of acre plot can produce 30kg to 50kgs per week.